kramdown/parser-gfm/README.md

 * Blank lines between paragraphs and other block elements are not needed by default (see option `gfm_quirks`)

-Please note that the GFM parser tries to mimic the parser used at Github which means that for some special cases broken behaviour is the expected behaviour.
+Please note that the GFM parser tries to mimic the parser used at GitHub which means that for some special cases broken behaviour is the expected behaviour.

 Here is an example: